abkassa/AskOmDch-Automation/README.md

-# AskOmDch-Automation
+This is test project to practice automation test using Selenium with Java, using Intellij Idea
-This is a test project to practice automation using selenium with java
+Abrham Kassa